 Our friends in law enforcement know that from the time an item is collected in the field, the life of the evidence clock starts ticking.
 Some items will stay for weeks, others for years, and some forever.
 But each item stored in your property room has the same essential life cycle.
 Tracker’s SAFE evidence management software makes it easy for you to manage every step in the lifecycle, from collection through disposition.

 Some Extras to Consider

 Evidence tracking solutions should be customizable, with role-based access controlled by an internal process dictating how and when changes or new data field additions can be implemented.
 System stability and integrity can easily be compromised if captured data is ever deleted.
-SAFE will allow deactivation of fields/users but never deletion.
+SAFE will allow the deactivation of fields/users but never deletion.

 With a mobile app, officers can add real-time crime scene documentation and do remote evidence entry from the field.
-Additionally, custodians can perform audits, inventories, and inspections using the app.
+Additionally, evidence custodians can perform audits, inventories, and inspections using the app.
 All assigned chain-of-custody users are updated in real-time no matter where they are.
 So, if your Chief needs information about a certain case, he or she is able to simply double-tap the app, and any information they need is just a couple of clicks away.